 STI SIP Procedures

 Both IETF RFC 8224 [Ref 13] and IETF RFC 8225 [Ref 14] define a base set of normative procedures for how STI fits into the SIP call flow.
-IETF RFC 8224 [Ref 13] defines an authentication service, corresponding to the STI-AS in the SHAKEN reference architecture, as well as a verification service corresponding to STI-VS. This clause will detail the procedures required for the STI-AS to create the Identity header field.
+IETF RFC 8224 [Ref 13] defines an authentication service, corresponding to the STI-AS in the SHAKEN reference architecture, as well as a verification service corresponding to STI-VS. This clause details the procedures required for the STI-AS to create the Identity header field.

 PASSporT Overview